JulienSB/RobDSFM/README.md

 The present repository contains the software used to estimate DSFM models with non-robust and robust methods on fMRI data, as it is performed in the paper "Robust sieve M-estimation with an application to dimensionality reduction".
-Please note that the software is designed for use on MATLAB and uses spm12 to download the data.
+Please note that the software is designed for use on MATLAB.
+Notice that the function compute_splines.m implicitly makes use of R.
+Therefore, if you do not have R, you can either unzip the folder provided and add it to in your matlab path download R from R-Cran, and install the required packages.
 The following subsections detail the installation and use of the software.
-Notice also that the package uses and contains subroutines in R.